 - Boredom is unlikely

 - Don’t expect anything silly like a meal plan

 - It’s ridiculously lax on frequency

-Jeff Cavaliere’s obsession with adding X’s to his program titles is cringe-worthy at best.
+Athlean-X’s obsession with adding X’s to their program titles is cringe-worthy at best.
 But we can look past Total Beaxst’s flat-out ridiculous title because, well, this program is a real doozy.

-Total Beaxst busts the long-held myth that full-body workouts are either too tame for real gains or only suitable for a YMCA senior fitness class.
-In reality, this 12-week program’s modes — Base, Beast, and Total Beast — adjust how “beastly” workouts are based on your experience.
+Total Beaxst busts the long-held myth that full-body workouts are either too tame for muscle building or only suitable for a YMCA senior fitness class.
+In reality, this 12-week program’s modes — Base, Beast, and Total Beast — adjust how “beastly” the Athlean-X workouts are based on your experience and overall fitness goal.

-Whether it’s a standard full-body workout (with compound exercises), corrective exercises in Beast Regeneration, pure power workouts, or challenges, Total Beaxst lives up to its name.
+Whether it’s a standard total body workout (with compound exercises), corrective exercises in Beast Regeneration, pure power workouts, or challenges, Total Beaxst lives up to its name.

 - Three intensity levels cater to all athletes